khofstadter/CS220-AU-navigating-the-digital-world/syllabus.md

 - do you use social media e.g., Facebook, Twitter, etc?
 - do you have an ongoing project or an idea for a project e.g., a blog/vlog or an e-commerce website that you would like to further develop in this module?

-Please familiarise yourself with the module description by week 2.
+2. brief introduction

 Write a brief introduction for next week.
 Here is mine to give you an example:

 Hello!
 My name is Krisztián Hofstädter, aka tEdör.
 I am a creative technologist working as a researcher, lecturer, freelancer and artist.
 My primariry interests are brain-computer music interfacing linked to meditation, electronic dance music, the link between art and science and animal rights.
 You can find most of my work on my personal website [https://khofstadter.com/](https://khofstadter.com/).

 We will improve these throughout the module.

+3. Please familiarise yourself with the module description (attached) by week 2.

+I look forward to seeing you next week!

+Bye for now, k

 <br>